I Want To...

 Q8.
 How should I submit supporting documents to the Human Biospecimens Transfer Committee?

-The Supporting documents (outlined in Q6) should be uploaded into an eIRB application at Section 20, Item 2 (Supplemental Documents).
+The Supporting documents (outlined in Q6) should be uploaded into an eIRB application at Section 23, Item 4 (under "Other").
 This will allow the transfer request to be available for concurrent preliminary reviews by the IRB, ORA and JHTV, as applicable.

 Once the information is determined to be complete, the Committee will review the submission and will determine whether to approve the transfer.